Ohio Gang: Internal opposition

-Not every member of the Harding administration was a member of the so-called "Ohio Gang."
+Not every member of the Harding administration was a member of the so-called "Ohio Gang".
 Among the critics of the clique was Harding's straitlaced Secretary of Commerce, Herbert Hoover, who while generally appreciative of Harding viewed the motivations and behavior of the Ohio Gang with thinly concealed disgust.

 In his memoirs, published in 1952, Hoover depicted Harding's Ohio cronies as a reflection of a character flaw:

 [Harding] had another side which was not good.
 His political associates had been men of the type of Albert B. Fall, whom he appointed Secretary of the Interior; Daugherty, whom he appointed Attorney General; Forbes, whom he appointed Director of the Veterans' Bureau; Thomas W. Miller, whom he appointed Alien Property Custodian, and Jesse W. "Jess" Smith who had office room in the Department of Justice.

 He enjoyed the company of these men and his old Ohio associates in and out of the government.
 Weekly White House poker parties were his greatest relaxation.
 The stakes were not large, but the play lasted most of the night....
 I had lived too long on the frontiers of the world to have strong emotions against people playing poker for money if they liked it, but it irked me to see it in the White House.

 Although the religious Hoover was invited to the White House poker party only once and never invited back, he was nevertheless held in esteem by Harding, and he was abruptly added to the entourage for the President's July 1923 trip to Alaska, which came in the wake of Jess Smith's suicide.

-Even as Harding prepared to leave Washington, DC, Hoover found him "nervous and distraught," and his mood changed little on board ship to Alaska.
+Even as Harding prepared to leave Washington, D.C., Hoover found him "nervous and distraught", and his mood changed little on board ship to Alaska.
 Hoover later recalled: